microsoft/Kusto-Query-Language/doc/time-series-analysis.md

 ---
-title: Analyze time series data using Azure Data Explorer
+title: Analyze time series data
-description: Learn how to use Azure Data Explorer to analyze time series data. ms.reviewer: adieldar ms.topic: how-to ms.date: 02/20/2023
+description: Learn how to analyze time series data. ms.reviewer: adieldar ms.topic: how-to ms.date: 05/01/2023
 ---
-# Time series analysis in Azure Data Explorer
+# Time series analysis

-Azure Data Explorer (ADX) performs on-going collection of telemetry data from cloud services or IoT devices.
-This data can be analyzed for various insights such as monitoring service health, physical production processes, and usage trends.
-Analysis is done on time series of selected metrics to find a deviation in the pattern compared to its typical baseline pattern.
+Cloud services and IoT devices generate telemetry data that can be used to gain insights such as monitoring service health, physical production processes, and usage trends.
+Performing time series analysis is one way to identify deviations in the pattern of these metrics compared to their typical baseline pattern.

-ADX contains native support for creation, manipulation, and analysis of multiple time series.
-In this article, learn how Azure Data Explorer is used to create and analyze **thousands of time series in seconds**, enabling near real-time monitoring solutions and workflows.
+Kusto Query Language (KQL) contains native support for creation, manipulation, and analysis of multiple time series.
+In this article, learn how KQL is used to create and analyze thousands of time series in seconds, enabling near real-time monitoring solutions and workflows.

 ## Time series creation